All Episodes

 That's what the legislative process is all about to people like McCain, not letting you know what's going on.

-Also, legislation, in the sense it's a sloppy, drafted, bottomless pit of unintended consequences on a potentially cosmic scale, whose sweeping reforms will inevitably require even more sweeping reforms of the reforms in a year or two's time.
+Also, legislation, in the sense it's a sloppy, drafted, bottomless pit of unintended consequences on a potentially cosmic scale whose sweeping reforms will inevitably require even more sweeping reforms of the reforms in a year or two's time.

-Look at any look at look at the Simpson Mazzoli.
+Look at any, look at Simpson Mazzoli.

 It was supposed to fix the problem.

-ooh, gee, we didn't think, ooh, we got to go in and reform the legislation.
+Go, ooh, gee, we didn't think, ooh, we got to go in and reform the legislation.

 And it's just a cycle that keeps repeating.